EvrardDjob/social-media-app/README.md

 * 🔐 Step 3: Set Up Firebase & Supabase
   * Create a Firebase project and configure Authentication
   * Download and place the `google-services.json` file in `android/app/`
-  * Set up a Supabase project at [https://supabase.io](https://supabase.io)
+  * Set up a Cloudinary project
-  * Configure Supabase keys and storage bucket as needed
-  * Create a `.env` or constants file to store Supabase credentials

 * 🛠️ Step 4: Run the App
   * Use the following command to launch the app: